Bicycle commuter Vern Nosal wasn’t letting last week’s ice and cold keep him down.

 Bicycle Advisory Board Chairman Bob Lutz said the city of Spokane may be able to compete for federal transportation money that could be targeted for enhancing bicycle routes starting in 2010.

-Building a bicycle connection between the Ben Burr Trail at Liberty Park and the Centennial Trail in the downtown area is one proposal under the new bike plan.
+Building a bicycle connection between the Ben Burr Trail at Liberty Park and the Centennial Trail in the downtown area is one proposal under the new plan.
 Completing a bike trail between west Spokane and Fish Lake near Cheney on an old rail bed is another.